jbruce12000/kiln-controller/README.md

 ## Configuration

-All parameters are defined in config.py, just copy the example and review/change to your mind's content.
+All parameters are defined in config.py, review/change to your mind's content.

-    $ cp config.py.EXAMPLE config.py

 You should change, test, and verify PID parameters in config.py.
 Here is a [PID Tuning Guide](https://github.com/jbruce12000/kiln-controller/blob/master/docs/pid_tuning.md).
+There is also an [autotuner](https://github.com/jbruce12000/kiln-controller/blob/master/docs/ziegler_tuning.md).
+Be patient with tuning.
+No tuning is perfect across a wide temperature range.

 You may want to change the configuration parameter **sensor_time_wait**.
 It's the duty cycle for the entire system.
 It's set to two seconds by default which means that a decision is made every 2s about whether to turn on relay[s] and for how long.
 If you use mechanical relays, you may want to increase this.
 At 2s, my SSR switches 11,000 times in 13 hours.